nortal/araneaframework/lib/Readme.txt

 * ./jakarta-commons/commons-*.jar
 - Jakarta Project Commons (http://jakarta.apache.org/commons/)

-- Collections is required by the framework core.
+- commons-collections is required by the framework core.
-- Lang is required by the framework.
+- commons-lang is required by the framework.
-- Fileupload is required by the framework's FileUpload service.
+- commons-fileupload is required by the framework's file upload filter.
+- commons-io is required by commons-fileupload
 *****************************************************************************

 *****************************************************************************